-Strategic review and planned drilling activities in 2017:
+Strategic review and field activities in 2017:

-On April 4, 2017 the Company has completed a strategic review of the Pyramid Property and the Contact Property.
-Management believes completing further drilling campaigns at both deposits may unlock substantial new value for the Company.
-It is anticipated that the budgetary parameters, which the Company management is planning, would result in a small financing being completed if the proposed programs went forward.
-It is anticipated that the company's existing strategic shareholders would be the lead orders of the financing.
+On April 4, 2017, the Company completed a strategic review of the Pyramid Property and the Contact Property.
+Management believes that completing further drilling campaigns at both deposits may unlock substantial new value for the Company.
+The Company has hired Yukuskokon Professional Services to supervise the diamond drilling campaign over the Pyramid Project.
+On August 14, 2017, management determined to double its drilling program.

+Both projects will be the object of new NI 43-101 compliant reports.
+As anticipated, the company's existing strategic shareholders were the lead orders of the financing.